tldr-pages/tldr/pages/common/autopep8.md

 # autopep8

-> Automatically formats Python code to confrom to the PEP 8 style guide.
+> Format Python code according to the PEP 8 style guide.
 > More information: <https://github.com/hhatto/autopep8>.

 - Format a file to stdout, with a custom maximium line length: